ryandeussing/jimhopper/kripalu.md

 [Mindfulness Together](http://www.mindfulnesstogether.net/) - A social network founded by [Susan Kaiser Greenland](http://www.susankaisergreenland.com/), creator of *InnerKids* and author of [The Mindful Child](http://www.amazon.com/dp/1416583009/ref=nosim/?tag=jimhoppercom-20/), the community is "dedicated to nurturing the inner lives of kids and those who love them."
 {: .present-before-paste}

-[Seeking Safety](http://www.seekingsafety.org/) is a great group intervention for people struggling with addictions and trauma.
-Lisa Najavits' book [Seeking Safety](http://www.amazon.com/dp/1572306394/ref=nosim/?tag=jimhoppercom-20/) is a fantastic (and flexible) treatment manual and resource, and training is available.
+[The Dhamma Brothers](http://www.dhammabrothers.com/), [Doing Time, Doing Vipassana](http://www.dhamma.org/en/dtdv.htm) and [Changing From Inside](http://www.prison.dhamma.org/cfi.htm) - Films on prisoners doing intensive vipassana or 'Insight' meditation retreats (in the Goenka vipassana tradition, which is more structured and more focused on body scan meditation than retreats at the Insight Meditation Society).
 {: .present-before-paste}

-[Dhamma Brothers](http://www.dhammabrothers.com/), [Doing Time, Doing Vipassana](http://www.dhamma.org/en/dtdv.htm) and [Changing From Inside](http://www.prison.dhamma.org/cfi.htm) - Films on prisoners doing intensive vipassana or 'Insight' meditation retreats (in the Goenka vipassana tradition, which is more structured and more focused on body scan meditation than retreats at the Insight Meditation Society).
+[Mindfulness & Meditation](/mindfulness-and-meditation/) - Section of my website, written with special consideration for those living with the effects of trauma.
 {: .present-before-paste}

-[Mindfulness and Kindness - Inner Sources of Freedom and Happiness](http://www.jimhopper.com/mindfulness) - My webpage written especially for those living with the effects of trauma.
-{: .present-before-paste}

 ## Recommended Books

 *Mindfulness in Plain English*, by Bhante Henepola Gunaratana, 2002 – [Free on the web](http://www.vipassana.com/meditation/mindfulness_in_plain_english.php), or [Amazon.com](http://www.amazon.com/dp/0861713214/ref=nosim/?tag=jimhoppercom-20/)
-{: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

 [Mindfulness: A Practical Guide to Awakening](https://www.amazon.com/Mindfulness-Practical-Awakening-Joseph-Goldstein/dp/1622036050/), by Joseph Goldstein, 2013.